BLam1226/Brendan-Portfolio/README.md

 ### Project Description

-Wrote code for a work portfolio webpage that containts biography, samples of completed work/projects, and list of contact info.
+Wrote code for a work portfolio webpage that contains biography, samples of completed work/projects, and list of contact info.

 ### Table of Contents